apacheignite/documentation/odbc-driver/dml.md

 * [Updating records](#updating-records)
 * [Deleting records](#deleting-records)

 Starting from Ignite 1.8, DML is supported in SQL queries.
 This means DML can now be used in ODBC as well.
-On this you can find details.
+Here you can find details and some sample code on how to do that.
+Also, you can refer to [ODBC Example](https://github.com/apache/ignite/tree/master/modules/platforms/cpp/examples/odbc-example) in Ignite Git repository for a working example code.
 [block:api-header]
 {
   "type": "basic",